BWITS/Docker-builder/html2txt/Debian/README.md

-## convert html file to plain text file
+## Convert html file to plain text file and run html2txt as local command

 support the html file `test.html` is at your current folder